WORKING WITH INTEL

 Structured Analysis of Competing Hypothesis (3 day course)

 This analytic workshop introduces the use of analysis of competing hypothesis and the structured analysis of repeating hypotheses.
 Students will discuss why hypotheses testing is important and apply ACH and SACH to develop high quality written estimates and visual presentations through various exercises.

 Using Intelligence for National Security and Law Enforcement Executives (1 day course)

 Managers, whether in national security or law enforcement, need to understand the basic principles of the intelligence discipline, and when & how to use it as a management tool.
 However, with the exception of military officers and usually those at the most senior ranks in their national governments, there are no formal training programs to teach managers how to use this very powerful management discipline.
 The purpose of this executive seminar is to provide senior managers and administrators a working level understanding of intelligence, its essential operations and key managerial uses.
 The course will focus on the role and responsibilities of managers to define and articulate their specific need(s) for intelligence.
 Working in small teams, attendees will draft executive-level intelligence requirements in one of the four basic categories: decision making, action, planning, and information.
 They will present their Intelligence Requirements (IR’s) to a panel of experienced national security and law enforcement executives, who in turn, will critique the IR’s for the class as a whole.

 Yes.
-Our subject matter experts and instructional designers are poised to modify any existing courses to meet client needs.
+Ridge College subject matter experts and instructional designers are poised to modify any existing courses to meet client needs.
 Clients may choose learning modules from a variety of pre-existing courses or request unique learning modules to be developed to meet their own distinctive training requirements.